oreillyross/developer-notes/Git.md

 - git log -p -S"Math"  # use pickaxe option to look since files for search term, include -p to see changes, use the -i to ignore case
 - git log -p GMath\|Random # this is a search using regexp to search in files for Math or Random, use the -i to ignore case
 - git log --no-merges # only show files which have not been merged
 - git log main..cool-feature # to see where the branches diverge, from main and then cool-feautre branch, the two dots are required, see the commits contained between the two refs.
+These commands can be composed together on one line as well.

+### Git diff
+- --- or +++ (three plus or minus) means it refers to a file
+- Only one - or + refers to a lie in a file being changed
+- Run git diff with --stat option to get a condensed view with lines counts that have been modified
+- By default the comparison is made with working directory and last commit
+- git diff --cached shows comparison between working directory and staging area
+- git diff HEAD shows both staging and working directory against last commit
+- __HANDY TIP__ run git fetch, then git diff origin/main to see local changes that have not merged yet with current pulled data from remote main branch
 -

-These commands can be composed together on one line as well.